Row64/GPU-Script/Doc/FAQ.md

 -----------------------------------------------------------------------
 ## **Can I use this to do 2D?
 To make a desktop app?**

 Yes, this is a great platform for 2D.
-The Vulkan community is primarily oriented to games and 3D projects.
+The Vulkan® community is primarily oriented to games and 3D projects.
 We've extended that base and added lots of tools and functions to also excel at 2D projects.

 -----------------------------------------------------------------------
 ## **Can I use this to do 3D?
 To make a game?**

-Yes, since Vulkan is designed for 3D you can.
+Yes, since Vulkan® is designed for 3D you can.
 Just use the SUI Shader UI to pass 3D verticies, vertex colors and uv coordinates.

 We have a [tutorial](Tutorials_ShaderToy_Particles.md) showing how to run ShaderToy examples here which would help get you started.

 -----------------------------------------------------------------------
 ## **What is the relationship between this code and ImGUI?**

-This code started as a app framework for running multiple Vulkan pipelines at the same time (the current Shader UI framework).
+This code started as a app framework for running multiple Vulkan® pipelines at the same time (the current Shader UI framework).
 As we were planning out a 2D triangle submission UI we experiemented with ImGUI and thought it was great.
 So we've included it in the app framework.

 ImGUI tends to specialize in overlay UI that pops up and changes dynamically.
 It's also really good for lists of different type of data.
 So it's part of our app and we recommend using it for those cases.